-Shrugging off a weak opening, Indian stock markets gained momentum thereafter led by buying activity across index heavyweights.
-Subsequent hours saw the indices inching upwards and this buoyancy was sustained in the final trading hour as well ensuring that the markets closed well above the dotted line.
-While the BSE-Sensex closed higher by around 434 points (up 2%), the NSE-Nifty closed higher by around 126 points (up 2%).
-The BSE Midcap and BSE Small cap also closed higher by 1% each.
-Gains were largely seen in FMCG, banking and auto stocks.
+Indian equity markets traded firm throughout the trading session today on the back of sustained buying activity across index heavyweights.
+Although trading was largely rangebound in the morning session, buying pace picked up post noon.
+The final hours saw the indices inch upwards to close well above the dotted line.
+While the Sensex today closed higher by around 195 points (up 1%), the NSE-Nifty today closed higher by around 53 points (up 1%).
+The BSE Mid cap and the BSE Small cap also notched gains of 1% and 0.5% respectively.
+Gains were largely seen in banking and auto stocks.

-As regards global markets, Asian indices closed firm today while European indices have also opened on a strong note.
-The rupee was trading at Rs 44.45 to the dollar at the time of writing.
+As regards global markets, Asian indices closed mixed today while European indices have opened in the green.
+The rupee was trading at Rs 55.04 to the dollar at the time of writing.

 Pharma stocks closed mixed today.
 While Glenmark and Dr.Reddy's closed firm, Ranbaxy and Lupin were at the receiving end.
 As per a leading business daily, Dr.Reddy's has launched 'Ropinirole Hydrochloride' XR (extended release) tablets in the US generics market.
 This drug is the generic version of SmithKline Beecham's 'Requip XL' and had reported sales of around US$ 58 m for the 12 months period ended March 2012 according to IMS Health.
 The drug is used for treating Parkinson's disease.
 This is a positive for the company and will enable it to enhance revenues from the highly competitive US generics market where a continuous launch of new products is necessary for growth.
 Dr.Reddy's especially has embarked on a strategy of focusing on products with limited competition so as to garner higher revenues and profits.